jokale/jo-blog-two/content/blog/day-sixty-two/index.md

 ---
-title: Day 61!
+title: Day 62!
-date: "2020-12-02"
+date: "2020-12-03"
 ---

-Continuing to go over
+Continuing to go over state and how it can be manipulated

 - Loading data into state onClick
 - Displaying State with JSX

-Despite understanding state, I find it helpful to get a refresher on how it can be loaded and displayed on the page as it isn't always an onclick

 Follow me on here: